Skip to main content

 Reason: Protects the uniform and helps maintain cleanliness

-Failure to comply will result in lab point deduction
+Failure to comply will result in a written violation.

 • Embroidery SampleChef coat – White, double-breasted, long sleeves, cotton or cotton blend and buttoned from throat to waist.
-Full name embroidered on breast, upper- and lower-case letters in black thread.
+Wrinkle-free.
+First and last name embroidered on breast with black thread in half-inch block letters.
 A pen or pencil, a Sharpie and an instant-read thermometer are also required for each lab.

 Reason: Safety and sanitation, to protect the student and to protect from food contamination